 For people in the suburbs or rural communities, they want homes with gardens or nearby parks.
 They want utility rooms or shower rooms for use after muddy walks.
 And it helps to have fewer stairs for older pets.

 A survey in the US showed that ‘79% of pet-buying homebuyers would pass on an otherwise perfect home if it didn’t meet the needs of their pets.’

 As diets change for humans, many people are passing these changes on to their pets.
 Human-quality food made without chemicals or fillers is now standard.
 And some people are even switching their pets to plant-based diets.

 And let’s not forget the toys, the clothes, the activity monitors and even Pawsecco, a non-alcoholic wine for the next dinner party or birthday celebration.
 Where there will be cake.

-Why are Millennials choosing pets?
+Why are Millennials choosing pets over children?